Caught-In or Between Hazards Training for Construction

 - What are some Standards established by OSHA in regards to scaffolding to prevent injury? (to prevent scaffolding collapses all work must be performed under the supervision of a “competent person”, all Free-standing walls that are more than one story tall and were not designed to stand alone, or are thought to be unsafe, must be reinforced with lateral bracing, all jacks and raised loads must be cribbed, blocked or otherwise secured, and more)

 - Teach your Construction Crews that to prevent being caught between heavy equipment and other materials, they should understand where all the heavy equipment on the job site is, use caution around heavy equipment whether it is running or not, pay special attention to heavy equipment when it is backing up as it is often difficult for the operator to see behind the machine, and at all times to stay a safe distance away from operating machinery)

-- How can Construction Workers avoid being caught-in a hand power tool? (they should be taught to never use a power tool that they have not received training on, they should carefully inspect any equipment before using is, they should check that machines guards are in place, etc)
+- How can Construction Workers avoid being caught in a hand power tool? (they should be taught never to use a power tool that they have not received training on, they should carefully inspect any equipment before using is, they should check that machines guards are in place, etc)

 - and much more…